EVTX file format explained: chunks, templates and BinXML internals

 BinXML and templates

 EVTX records are not stored as XML text.
-They're stored as BinXML, a tokenized binary representation of an XML document.
-To save space, the structural skeleton (element names, attribute names, the tree shape) is factored out into a template stored once in the chunk's template table.
+They are stored as BinXML, a tokenized binary representation of an XML document.
+To save space, the structural skeleton (element names, attribute names, tree shape) is factored out into a template stored once in the chunk's template table.
 Each record then says "use template ID 5, with values [alice, S-1-5-21-..., 3, 0xc000006a]".

 To reconstruct the XML for a record, a parser: